 These statements are intended to describe the general nature and level of work being performed by the employee in this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of a person in this position.

-$16.50 per hour (minimum); The position is not eligible for University fringe benefits or moving, housing, or relocation expenses.
+$17.00 per hour.
+The position is not eligible for University fringe benefits or moving, housing, or relocation expenses.

-This internship is a temporary, part-time position available for 15 hours per week for the academic year (9 months).
-Hours are flexible within a M-F, 8:30-5:00 work week, but assistants are expected to set and maintain a consistent schedule.
+This internship is a temporary, part-time position available for up to 15 hours per week from August 2021 - May 2022.
+Hours are flexible within a M-F, 8:30-5:00 work week, but interns are expected to set and maintain a consistent schedule.

 Since its founding in 1924, Duke University has grown into one of the most prestigious private universities in the world and its medical center ranks annually among the top in the nation.
 The Duke University Libraries are the shared center of the university's intellectual life, connecting people and ideas.
 The Libraries consist of the William R. Perkins Library and its branches: Rubenstein Rare Book & Manuscript Library, Lilly, and Music and the library at the Duke Marine Laboratory in Beaufort.
 Duke’s library holdings of 6.1 million volumes are among the largest of private universities in the United States.